 Summer: Students may take up to four courses (12-16 credits) during the summer semester.
 Students may only take two courses (6-8 credits) per summer session.
 Exceptions to this policy must be approved by the dean of instruction.

 To provide more flexibility in the choice of courses toward the associate degree, the College has arranged a cross-registration program with SUNY Cortland.
 Full-time, matriculated students in good standing may take one course at SUNY Cortland.
 There is no extra tuition charge involved.
-Courses taken at SUNY Cortland must be applicable to the student’s degree program and not offered at TC3 at any time.
-Students at Cortland may cross-register for one course at TC3 as well.
+Courses taken at SUNY Cortland must be applicable to the student’s degree program and not offered at Tompkins Cortland at any time.
+Students at Cortland may cross-register for one course at Tompkins Cortland as well.

-Grades earned in such courses will not appear on the TC3 transcript, nor will they count toward a student’s GPA at TC3.
-Students are responsible for having official transcripts sent to TC3 after they have completed the semester.
+Grades earned in such courses will not appear on the Tompkins Cortland transcript, nor will they count toward a student’s GPA at Tompkins Cortland.
+Students are responsible for having official transcripts sent to the College after they have completed the semester.
 Contact an enrollment services specialist at 607.844.6580 for registration information.

 Audit status must be declared at the time of registration.
 Students who audit courses must pay regular tuition.
 The notation of “X” will be made on the student’s academic record for an audited course.
 A change from audit to credit status must be made within the add/drop period – within three weeks of the start of regular 15-week courses.

 Lifetime Alumni Association Auditors: If you are a lifetime member of the Tompkins Cortland Community College Alumni Association you may audit, free of charge, one course per year.
+You will be responsible to pay the fees.
 The course must have space available after regular registration.
 Call the Office of Alumni/ Development, 607.844.8222, Ext.
 4369 for information.

 Senior Citizen Auditors: If you are age 60 or older, you may audit, tuition free (fees may apply), any credit course that has space available the last day before classes begin.
 Call the Enrollment Services Center, 607.844.6580 for information on how to register.